fasteningcode/fasteningcode.github.io/nativeScript.md

 # ngClass  not-settable
 for conditionally setting the styling for same type of elements. for exampele setting the days for calendar - not clickable

+# Map on rxjs operators
+to interpret the data in the format we need